 And then, all of a sudden, our kids were drawn by a magnet which looked like this:

-You are safe at all times and it’s quite a nice place to be as there are beanbags and telescopes for the kids to enjoy and some deck chairs for the parents to enjoy while admiring the view.
+You are safe at all times and it’s quite a nice place to be.
+There are beanbags and telescopes for the kids to enjoy.
+Also, some deck chairs for the parents to enjoy while admiring the view.